marcelofern/marcelofern.github.io/posts/linux/goodbye_zsh/index.md

 This might not be a problem unless you have a crashing alias.
 But still, did you know you had all those aliases available?
 Are them really that useful to you?
 Have you come across them accidentally and became surprised?
+The `helper` alias to `man` particularly bothers me.
+But also, I don't want heroku aliases in my user land.

 Even if some aliases or plugins are useful, you can copy the ones you want, and just plug into your `.bashrc` file.